Ugocode/WeatherApp/README.md

 #code snippet Image
 ![](weather.png)
 # File Guide
-Readme.md
+Readme.md: file for reading about this project

-weatherapp.py file: Python script for the app
+weatherapp.py file: Python script for the app.

 # How it works
-Just fill the city name of where you want to check weather condition and click the button and boom you are done! the program reveals the weather condition, temprature and description
+Just fill the city name of where you want to check weather condition and click the button and boom you are done! the program reveals the weather condition, temprature and description.